ShailyRoy/creating_synthatic_data_and_visualization/readme.md

      ```

 3. **Configure Fields**:
-   Mockaroo will auto-detect the types, but ensure:
+   Mockaroo will auto-detect the types.
+Then you need to select the Type and customize as per your will:
-   - **Company**: Custom List (values like Zoomlounge, Voonix).
+   - **Company**: Custom List (values like Amazon, Google).
    - **Department**: Custom List (e.g., Training, Services, Operations).
    - **Name**: Full Name.
    - **Metric**: Number (20–150).